Neuraxio/Neuraxle/README.rst

 Most research projects don't ever get to production.
 However, you want your project to be production-ready and already adaptable (clean) by the time you finish it.
 You also want things to be simple so that you can get started quickly.
-Read more about why we built Neuraxle here: :ref:`Why Neuraxle`.
+Read more about `the why of Neuraxle here. <https://github.com/Neuraxio/Neuraxle/blob/master/Why%20Neuraxle.rst>`_

 ---------
 Community